 Father and son, shoulder to shoulder, were standing behind a long table ranged with sleek bottles proudly exhibiting their source of origin – oblast Morava, obec Velké Bílovice.

-As people were coming in and out, with tasting glasses hung on their necks, they would greet everyone with sincere cordiality, ask about taste preferences and generously pour exquisite liquids of precious jewels colors.
+As people were coming in and out, with tasting glasses hung on their necks, they would greet everyone with sincere cordiality, ask about taste preferences, and generously pour exquisite liquids of precious jewel colors.

 Moravian “Napa Valley”

 I learned that good black Slavic soil and a friendly sunny climate can deliver grapes that will withstand any competition from their aristocratic European cousins.

 As a matter of fact, many of the varieties here, named locally as Rulandské bílé, Tramín ?Ervený or Rulandske modré, are what we know in the big world as pinot blanc, gewürztraminer or pinot noir and they keep up with high standards, adding some local spice to globally known taste.

 Absolute white winners, as this is the majority in Moravia, are grand Veltlínské zelené, Ryzlink vlašský, Muller-Thurgau and Sauvignon; however, you also won’t be disappointed by amazing reds: Modrý Portugal, Frankovka, Zweigeltrebe.